Tuesday's Child (company)

 Tuesday's Child is a British television production company founded in 2012 by Karen Smith.
 The company is best known for TV shows such as The Hit List and LEGO Masters.
+Tuesday's Child is part of the STV Studios group of production labels.

 History

 In 2012, Tuesday's Child was founded by television executive Karen Smith, the current managing director.
 With offices in London and Glasgow, the company specialises in entertainment and popular factual formats.
 Prior to establishing the company, Smith began her career at This Morning, going on to produce programmes such as Comic Relief Does Fame Academy and The Games.
 She then co-devised and was the launch Executive Producer of Strictly Come Dancing.
 Beyond the success of Strictly, she became the Creative Director of BBC Entertainment.
 Prior to establishing Tuesday's Child, Smith was Joint Managing Director of Shine TV.

 The company's first commission was RV Rampage for Travel Channel in 2013 and their first programme to air was Superstar Dogs for Channel 4 in 2014.

 The company's name is based on the popular children's rhyme Monday's Child.
 Referring to the rhyme, Smith says: “I was born on a Tuesday and so were my twins.
 Tuesday’s Child is full of grace which I think is a great virtue, although as a teenager I would have preferred to have been Monday’s Child!”